As of July 1, 2026, Nurse Practitioners (NPs) in Ontario will no longer have a specialty associated with their certificate

 • Sept.
 5, 2024: CNO held a virtual Town Hall where we discussed ongoing plans for moving toward a single classification of Nurse Practitioners (NPs) in Ontario, in keeping with the National Nurse Practitioner Regulation Framework Implementation Plan Project.
 You can watch the recording of the Town Hall here.

 • Sept.
-1, 2024: Ontario universities have ramped down NP entry-level specialty education programs and begin using the revised national NP entry-level competencies (ELCs) —which were endorsed by Council in December 2022—in nurse practitioner education programs to educate NPs across patient populations and practice settings.
+1, 2024: Ontario universities have ramped down NP entry-level specialty education programs and begun using the revised national NP entry-level competencies (ELCs) — which were endorsed by Council in December 2022 — in nurse practitioner education programs to educate NPs across patient populations and practice settings.